 Credit vs. Non-credit

-We offer 2 types of classes: college credit and continuing education (non-credit).
+We offer 2 types of courses: college credit and continuing education (non-credit).

 College Credit Courses